deborahmchau/book-haven/book-haven/README.md

 # Book Haven - A Book Library App
-Welcome to *Book Haven*, a React-based web application that allows users to search, explore, and discover books from the [Open Library API] (https://openlibrary.org/developers/api).
+Welcome to **Book Haven**, a React-based web application that allows users to search, explore, and discover books from the [Open Library API](https://openlibrary.org/developers/api).
 Users can search by title, author, or keywords, view detailed information about each book, and get personalized recommedations and goodread reviews - all in a clean, responsive interface built with Tailwind CSS.

 ## Project Overview
-*Book Haven* is built as part of my *ALX Front-End SE Capstone Project*.
+**Book Haven** is built as part of my **ALX Front-End SE Capstone Project**.
 It demonstrates the integration of third-party APIs, responsive design with Tailwid CSS, state management, and component-based UI development usig *React*.

 ## Features
 - Search for booksby title, author, or keywords using the Open Library API.